PaulBorisov/SharePoint-Online-Continuous-Deployment-Framework/README.md

 In addition, it supports postponed creation of site collections from all standard and configurable custom web-templates via a familiar OOB UI (dynamically adjusted).

 More detailed descriptions of SPO-CDF can be found in the supplemental document "SharePoint-Online-Continuous-Deployment-Framework.docx".
+You can also read these descriptions online in my blog post http://paulborisov.blogspot.fi/2016/10/sharepoint-online-continuous-deployment.html.